rsodre/FulldomeCameraForUnity/README.md

 Ideally, Unity should provide us with a custom camera, that instead of using the usual frustum to raster each frame, would use our custom method that calculate rays from the camera to world, for each pixel.
 Like Cinema 4D plugins [can do](https://developers.maxon.net/docs/Cinema4DCPPSDK/html/class_video_post_data.html#a597ac521409b00572117ea604536e06f).
 But there's no way to do it in Unity :(

+There's an [issue in Unity Feedback](https://feedback.unity3d.com/suggestions/correct-camera-distortion-issue-on-the-side-by-using-spherical-clipping-planes-instead-of-flat-near-far-clipping-plane) that suggests to solve that problem.
+The request description don't sound like it, but the solution to the problem is the same (see my comment).
+Please give some votes.

+And here's the Unity [forum thread](https://forum.unity.com/threads/fulldome-camera-for-unity.547939/).

 ## Install